-Please check whether the applicant has a permission to stay in Iceland while the application is being processed.
-This is important as it may affect the processing of the application.
+As an applicant, you have to have a permission to stay in Iceland while the application is being processed.
+This is important as it may otherwise affect the processing of the application.
 Here you may find the ground rules regarding this.

 Processing time of applications for residence permits can be a couple of months.

-The majority of first time applications is processed within six months and the largest part of renewals within three months, see status in table above.
+The majority of first time applications is processed within six months and the largest part of renewals within three months.
 However, it can sometimes take longer to evaluate whether an applicant fulfills the permit requirements.